 - your plan doesn’t offer Part D services

-- you want to switch to a higher 5 star rated plan
+- you want to switch to a plan with a higher star rating

 You can also change plans during open enrollment each year.

 You can enroll in a Medicare Part D plan during initial enrollment for Medicare parts A and B.

 If your prescription drug plan isn’t meeting your needs, you can change your Medicare Part D option during open enrollment periods.
 These open enrollment periods happen twice throughout the year.

 Costs depend on the plan you choose, coverage, and out-of-pocket costs.
 Other factors that affect what you may pay include:

 - your location and plans available in your area